 How this started

 I'm Walter.
-I build software with AI at a standing desk.
-I was tired of my body paying the price — tight back, stiff hips, the usual desk-worker damage.
-I'd go weeks without a real workout, then overdo it, then hurt myself, then skip more weeks.
+I build software with AI.
+For years, my body paid the price for how I work — tight back, stiff hips, the cycle of going weeks without a workout, overdoing it, hurting myself, then skipping more weeks.

 We're 15+ sessions in.
 I haven't missed a single one.
 And the workouts are spreading into my whole day — five-minute blocks between tasks, movement snacks during meetings, spontaneous squats while playing with my dog.
 My body just knows where to go now.